The broad aims of my research are as follows:

 I also have an enduring interest in gender notably in digital industries (Moore et al 2008) and in relation to drug use (Moore and Measham 2013).

-Most recently I have been developing the concept of ‘digital affect’ to try to capture the relationship between clubbers’ identity formation, emotional commitment to clubbing, and use of digital media technologies (Moore 2010, 2011).
+I have developed the concept of ‘digital affect’ to try to capture the relationship between clubbers’ identity formation, emotional commitment to clubbing, and use of digital media technologies (Moore 2010, 2011).